 There are many opportunities for you to carve out your own unique niche with time, experience and clarity.
 But start by making yourself the invaluable team player … the unicorn!

 Before you go, make sure you grab my freebie for up-and-coming digital marketing freelancers and VAs – the top 10 tasks that business owners always need help with!

 Niches for Virtual Assistants

 It’s ok to not have it figured out when you start.
-You can start messy, start dating the clients, experimenting the with the work to discover what you like, love and what you’re good at.
-It’s perfectly normal to test the waters before you go all in with a niche or speciality!
+You can start messy, start dating the clients, and experiment with the work to discover what you like, love and what you’re good at.
+It’s perfectly normal to test the waters before you go all in with a niche or specialty!
 Give yourself grace and permission to test.